 The latest statistics derived from the top five data breaches prove that the traditional firewall mechanism is no more effective.
-According to a report published by Fox Business, more than 43 percent of breaches are accomplished through internal attacks, which could not be detected by traditional firewalls.
+According to a report published by Fox Business, more than 43% of breaches are accomplished through internal attacks, which could not be detected by traditional firewalls.
 Breaches not only compromise data but also result in huge financial losses.
-As per the study from American Society for Industrial Security, the loss triggered by data breaches is estimated at around 24 billion US dollars annually.
+As per the study from American Society for Industrial Security, the loss triggered by data breaches is estimated at around US$24 billion annually.

 Why Traditional Security Solutions Fall Short

 Traditional security solutions are largely focused on external attacks.
 These include perimeter firewall solutions which have been used by data centers for a long time.
 But recent security breaches prove that sophisticated attacks can be carried out despite investing on the latest perimeter security solutions.
 Some of the biggest breaches, which include Equifax, Uber, Anthem, JP Morgan Chase and Yahoo, stand testimony to this fact.

 Breaches occur not because perimeter firewall solutions have become weaker, but because the security solutions beyond that have remained unchanged for years.
 Once the attacker gets in, the security solution beyond the perimeter consists of hardware-centric solutions like firewalls, routers, and switches.
 In a dynamic business environment, updating thousands of firewall rules and ACLs is cumbersome and error-prone.

 This combined with a lack of complete network visibility makes it easier for attackers to stay undetected and traverse laterally across the network.
 Due to these inherent weaknesses in traditional security solutions, security analysts, CIOs, and security architects who spend millions on perimeter technologies are now being forced to look at alternative security solutions to combat threats.